 Next, we head over to Leadpages and create a new landing page for our lead magnet.
 Leadpages is a great tool to capture contact information and comes with unlimited landing pages and a great and intuitive page builder.

-What makes it unique among other solutions is it’s ability to deliver a different leadmagnet for any landing page.
-This is particularly useful if your email service doesn’t support any form of advanced segmentation or complex automations such as MailChimp as an example.
+What makes it unique among other solutions is its ability to deliver a different lead magnet for any landing page.
+This is particularly useful if your email service doesn’t support any form of advanced segmentation or complex automation such as MailChimp as an example.
 Pricing starts from $17 per month.

 Leadpages offers an incredibly large selection of pre-made landing page designs for all intents and purposes.
 Select a design of your choice and then select “Use this Template” at the top right corner to start.

-In the page builder you can change anything you want.
-I recommend to remove sections that don’t really fit and to replace any placeholder images with your own.
-In my example, I adjusted the headline, added a description and added a 3D representation of the lead magnet as preview image.
+In the page builder, you can change anything you want.
+I recommend removing sections that don’t really fit and to replace any placeholder images with your own.
+In my example, I adjusted the headline, added a description and added a 3D representation of the lead magnet as a preview image.

 The first thing we want to change is your email marketing software.
-By default Leadpages will send you an email notifications whenever someone is submitting their details.
+By default, Leadpages will send you an email notification whenever someone is submitting their details.

 Select a unique name for your form and fill it in field 1.
 We will need this name later to add tags to new email subscribers..